 Like I said, there is no better way to celebrate the high summer than with a bowl of garden-fresh Bruschetta on garlic parmesan toast.
 Summer lingers long here in Tennesse so I prepare this recipe often.
 It is great for a leisurly Sunday afternoon picnic with family or shared at a food gathering (double the recipe…it goes fast).

-We celebrated our last week before school starts with a sunset picnic to Preservation Park, a local favorite hike with a view and history to boot (my husband always stops to read every sign).
+We celebrated our last week before school started with a sunset picnic at Preservation Park, a local favorite hike with a view and history to boot.
+Does anyone else have a husband who always stops to read every sign?
 Up on top of the hill, you can see for miles around in all directions.
 The sunset, as it plays on the clouds, is the perfect backdrop for a picnic blanket thrown on the grass and a healthy, delicious snack to enJOY together.